bosborne/nyackcommunitygarden/_posts/2017-02-11-save_my_soil.md

 ![Soil phosphorus result](/images/phosphorus_0654.jpg)

-Plenty of phosphorus, just like in Cornell results from a few years back.
+Plenty of phosphorus, just like in the Cornell results from a few years back.
 But look at this:

 ![Soil nitrogen result](/images/nitrogen_0653.jpg)